About AstroBlast

-AstroBlast is a regional gathering of amateur astronomers and anyone interested in astronomy!
-In June 1994, AstroBlast became an annual event hosted by ORAS.
-Unfortunately, COVID-19 caused us to cancel the event in 2020 and 2021.
-AstroBlast returned in 2022.
-Typically AstroBlast is held at the Oil Region Astronomy Learning Center.
-Our usual event features lectures, information, educational sessions, a door prize drawing, and dark sky observing.
+ASTROBLAST is a regional gathering of amateur astronomers and anyone interested in astronomy!
+In June 1994, ASTROBLAST became an annual event hosted by ORAS.
+It is held at the Oil Region Astronomy Learning Center.
+The event features lectures, educational sessions, a door prize drawing, and dark sky observing.

 Our 30" f/3 Starstructure telescope will be available for viewing by AstroBlast participants.
 Our site also offers great dark sky observing for those using their own equipment.
 Participants are invited to bring their own telescopes or binoculars.

 If you will be staying overnight, you should plan to bring a tent or a suitable vehicle with you.
-There will be simple meals available for purchase Friday evening and Saturday for lunch.
-We will also have a pizza party on Saturday evening.
-You can bring and prepare your own food instead, if you're so inclined.
+We will have our traditional pizza party on Saturday evening.
+Also, we will have a limited menu of food items for sale on Friday evening and Saturday from noon to 8.
+If you prefer, you can bring and prepare your own food, or buy your meals at one of the nearby stores or restaurants.
 You should also bring a personal supply of water, hiking equipment (optional), sunscreen, blankets or a sleeping bag, and a flashlight with a red filter.
 And, of course, bring yourself and all of your friends who are interested in astronomy!

 See our About Events page for instructions on how to make a red filter for a flashlight.